Dana94/2019-website/blog/2020-05-22-css-animations-part-1.md

 - `linear` (even speed throughout)
 - `step-start` (stops 1 time when the animation begins)
 - `step-end` (stops 1 time when the animation ends)
-- `cubic-bezier` (see description below)
+- `cubic-bezier(p1, p2, p3, p4)` (see description below)
-- `steps` (see description below)
+- `steps(n, <jumpterm>)` (see description below)

 ### Cubic-bezier

 All the values aside from steps are are a cubic-bezier value.
-You could replace each one with its actual value and ge the same result.
+You could replace each one with its cubic-bezier value and get the same result.
 So what's a cubic-bezier?
 It's a curve.
 It sets the animation speed - when it increases, decreases, or stays at a linear pace when running.

 I found this [site](https://cubic-bezier.com/#.17,.67,.83,.67) very useful in displaying the affects of bezier curves.